manifold-systems/manifold/docs/faq.md

 [Setup Guide](http://manifold.systems/docs.html#setup) for more info.

 #### Q: Manifold is somehow using Java internal APIs to do its magic.
 Could it break in a future version of Java?
 Unlikely.
-Java internal APIs can change from version to version, however Manifold always adjusts to changes ahead of Java releases.
-To understand this better consider Manifold currently works equally well with Java versions 8, 9, 10, 11, 12, and 13.
-Over time the internal APIs do indeed change, yet Manifold continues to adapt and improve along the way.
+Java internal APIs can and do change from version to version, sometimes dramatically, however Manifold always adjusts to changes ahead of Java releases.
+To date, Manifold has adapted to seven major Java versions since its debut, always well in advance of Oracle's official release schedule.

 #### Q: Is Manifold free?
 Yes, the Manifold project is [open source](https://github.com/manifold-systems/manifold) and publicly available on